-of the policy on various labor market outcomes such as employment, unemployment and labor force participation of workers with different exposure to the minimum wage.
-The impact of the minimum wage on these latter outcomes has been extensively studied in the theoretical literature (e.g. Flinn, 2011), despite the scant empirical evidence on them.
+We construct various groups according to the predicted probabilities to assess the impact of the policy on workers who are highly likely to be exposed to the minimum wage (whom we refer to as the "high-probability" group) and also a wider group where we can retrieve 75% of likely minimum wage workers (whom we refer to as the "high-recall" group).
+We then study the impact of the policy on various labor market outcomes, such as employment, unemployment, and labor force participation (LFP) of workers with different exposure to the minimum wage.
+The impact of the minimum wage on these latter outcomes has been extensively studied in the theoretical literature (e.g., Flinn 2011), despite the scant empirical evidence on them.

 Our approach of using a prediction model to classify workers who are likely to be exposed to a minimum wage treatment has several advantages.
-First, we can assess the effect of the minimum wage on a large fraction of low-wage workers, and not just on some specific subgroups with high exposure such as teens or youth (see e.g. Laws, 2018).
-In that sense, the spirit of our approach is close to Cengiz et al. (2019), who assess the overall employment impact of the policy using the frequency distribution of wages.
-Additionally, we can directly study the impact of the policy on the affected non-teen (20-64), and prime age (25-55) individuals who are more likely to live in low-income households than teens, and tend to be the intended beneficiaries of the policy.
+First, we can assess the effect of the minimum wage on a large fraction of low-wage workers and not just on some specific subgroups with high exposure, such as teens or youth (see, e.g., Laws 2018).
+In that sense the spirit of our approach is close to Cengiz et al. (2019), who assess the overall employment impact of the policy using the frequency distribution of wages.
+Additionally, we can directly study the impact of the policy on the affected nonteen (20-64) and prime age (25-55) individuals who are more likely to live in low-income households than teens and tend to be the intended beneficiaries of the policy.

-Second, we can also study the impact of the policy on individuals with low predicted probability of being minimum wage workers-i.e., who should not be affected by the policy.
+Second, we can also study the impact of the policy on individuals with low predicted probability of being minimum wage workers-that is, those who should not be affected by the policy.
 Specifications that show an unrealistically large impact on workers not participating in the low-wage labor market should be cautiously interpreted, as they raise questions about the credibility of the particular research design.
-Using the impact on the "low-probability" group as a falsification test is analogous to studying employment changes in the upper tail of the wage distribution - a fruitful approach that successfully resolved some of the discrepancies in the minimum wage literature (see Cengiz et al., 2019).
+Using the impact on the "low-probability" group as a falsification test is analogous to studying employment changes in the upper tail of the wage distribution-a fruitful approach that successfully resolved some of the discrepancies in the minimum wage literature (see Cengiz et al. 2019).

 Finally, our prediction-based approach allows us to study the impact of the policy on various labor market outcomes that would not be feasible with the distribution-based approach developed in Cengiz et al. (2019).
 This is a major advantage, as it allows us to provide the first comprehensive picture on how low-wage labor markets evolve in response to the minimum wage.
 The impact of the policy on unemployment and participation rates, as well as flows in and out of unemployment, are often mentioned in the policy discourse, but evidence on these topics is limited and mainly available for narrow subgroups.
-Furthermore, as we will demonstrate later, understanding the impact of the policy on outcomes besides employment is relevant since it has welfare implications in various non-competitive models (e.g. Flinn, 2011).
+Furthermore, as we will demonstrate later, understanding the impact of the policy on outcomes besides employment is relevant, since it has welfare implications in various noncompetitive models (e.g., Flinn 2011).